Mrs L Sprague

 The Music Department is at the heart of the school’s Catholic ethos and culture of academic success and community involvement.

 Music is taken very seriously by our students and the practice rooms are always full during break and lunchtimes with students rehearsing their class work.
-In the last few years, the school has invested heavily in refurbishment of facilities and new instruments and equipment.
+The department is extensively resourced with 2 large well equipped music rooms, 1 smaller 6th Form teaching room and dedicated spaces equipped with MuseScore (KS3), Sibelius and Logic music software for composing.

-The department runs an extensive extra-curricular programme including 3 Choirs, String Orchestra, Folk Band, Jazz Band, Guitars and Ukuleles, and Orchestra.
-Over 200 students are currently involved in some form of extracurricular music.
-There is at least one formal concert every term taking place in the St Cecilia's, our Theatre and Liturgy space, as well as a large combined schools concert in the prestigious G Live venue.
-Biannually, over 50 students take part in a week long international concert tour where a massed choir and orchestra perform 3 concerts to the local public.
+The department runs an extensive extra-curricular programme including 3 Choirs, String Ensemble, Folk Band, Jazz Band, Guitars and Ukuleles, and Orchestra and Rock School.
+Over 150 students are currently involved in some form of extra-curricular music.
+There is at least one formal concert every term taking place in the Theatre and Liturgy space.
+Biannually, over 50 students take part in a week long international concert tour where a choirs and instrumental groups perform concerts to the local public.
+The summer of 2018 takes us to Oberhammersback in the Black Forest with concerts in Strasbourg and Obernai.

 The Music Department work alongside the Drama Department to put on a school musical biannually and provide music for more intimate plays too.
 The department contributes regularly to Masses, liturgies, worship sessions and the school’s annual open air Feast Day Mass and Carol Service.